vaibhavvetal29/kubernetes/10-RBAC/readme.md

+## RBAC
+To enable RBAC, start the API server with the --authorization-mode flag set to a comma-separated list that includes RBAC; for example:

+`kube-apiserver --authorization-mode=Example,RBAC --other-options --more-options`

 ## To manage RBAC in Kubernetes, we need to declare:

 ### Role and ClusterRole
     They are just a set of rules that represent a set of permissions.
 A Role can only be used to grant access to resources within namespaces.
 A ClusterRole can be used to grant the same permissions as a Role but they can also be used to grant access to cluster-scoped resources, non-resource endpoints.